GetDKAN/dkan/docs/components/periodic-updates.rst

 Periodic Updates Status
 -------------------------

 The status page can be found under DKAN --> Periodic Updates --> Status (`/admin/dkan/periodic-updates/status`).
-In this page you'll get information about all the resources specified in the manifest.
+In this page you'll get information about the resources specified in the manifest.
 If the "Enable periodic updates" checkbox from Settings is not marked, then you'll get a message saying "Periodic updates are disabled.".
 If it is marked but no manifest has been uploaded, then you'll get a message saying "No manifest was found.".
 If the updates are enabled and a valid manifest is uploaded, then you'll see a list of the elements included in the manifest file, that list includes: